 Offering personal information

 In this chart, Bruce Temkin, Managing Partner of the Temkin group and known in the CX world as the “Godfather of Customer Experience,” maps how both positive and negative emotions impact customer loyalty.
+A strong listener can also pick up on unstated needs and sense what a customer feels.
+This is the foundation skill that enables emotion management – amplifying the positive and transforming the negative.

 In summary, when customers feel excited, appreciated, and happy, they “want to do more” business, as opposed to those customers feeling disappointed, frustrated, and angry.
 While perhaps intuitive, it’s validating to have data sets that more precisely pinpoint these trends.